The complete guide to the best kitesurfing spots in Providenciales

 But if you do make your way to the Turks and Caicos, you will have the chance to combine kitesurfing, exploration with relaxation and seclusion.
 What else could you possibly ask for?

-The wind & weather conditions are just perfect and most of the main kitespots are perfectly suitable to all levels of experience and the spectacular scenery is just what you’d expect to enjoy in the Caribbean!
+The wind & weather is just perfection, most of the main kitespots are well suited to all levels of experience and the spectacular scenery is just what you’d expect to enjoy in the Caribbean!

 Living conditions in “Provo”, which, according to Wikipedia was ranked the best beach destination in the world by TripAdvisor in 2011 , were rather primitive until the mid 1960’s.

-There was not a single vehicle on wheels on the island and things like roads, electricity, running water supply or phone connection were non-existent.
+There wasn’t a single vehicle on wheels on the island and things like roads, electricity, running water supply or phone connection were non-existent.

 The process of development really started in the 1980’s, when the first major hotel and first the casino complex were built.
 Providenciales had become popular tourist and kitesurfing destination only in recent years.